nestauk/asf_welsh_energy_consultation/README.md

   - Configure `pre-commit`
   - Install packages listed in `requirements.txt`
 - Activate conda environment: `conda activate asf_welsh_energy_consultation`
-- Run `make inputs-pull` to pull the zipped static data from S3 and put it in `/inputs`
+- Run `make inputs-pull` to pull the zipped supplementary data from S3 and put it in `/inputs/data`.
+There will be one folder per historical analysis containing the supplementary data files as listed in the `Historical analysis` section below.
 - Run `python asf_welsh_energy_consultation/analysis/produce_plots_and_stats.py --local_data_dir <YOUR_LOCAL_DIR>`.
 You need to specify the path to the local directory where your local copy of the EPC data is/will be saved by replacing `<YOUR_LOCAL_DIR>` with the path to your "ASF_data" directory or equivalent.
   If you don't have a local directory for ASF core data, you can create a folder called "ASF_data" in your home directory.
-You can specify which batch of EPC data to download and MCS data to load from S3 by passing the `--epc_batch` and `--mcs_batch` arguments, both default to downloading/loading the newest data from S3, respectively.
-Run `python asf_welsh_energy_consultation/analysis/produce_plots_and_stats.py -h` for more info.
+  - You can specify which batch of EPC data to download and MCS data to load from S3 by passing the `--epc_batch` and `--mcs_batch` arguments, both default to downloading/loading the newest data from S3, respectively.
+  - You can specify which supplementary data folder to use by passing the `--supp_data` argument.
+It defaults to using the latest supplementary data folder.
+  - Run `python asf_welsh_energy_consultation/analysis/produce_plots_and_stats.py -h` for more info.

 The script should generate the following six plots which will be saved in your local repo in `outputs/figures`: